bianchi-ed/discord.js-bot-model/README.md

 ## Creating new commands

-This template uses the SlashCommandBuilder class, it is a nice way to implement new commands since the class provides various methods to customize and configure commands.
-I recommend reading more abou this topic [in this link from discord.js docs](https://old.discordjs.dev/#/docs/builders/main/class/SlashCommandBuilder).
+This template uses the SlashCommandBuilder class.
 To create a new command, create a new .js file inside one of the command categories folder and write the command instruction, you can also create new category folders to categorize the commands.

 This skeleton code is a nice starting point to create a new slash command: